End of US highway 377 |

 |

-...and that is correct, based on OK DoT route logs: US 377 does end at I-44.
-Funny thing is, though: north of there was absolutely no mention of US 377.
-Even the signage on I-44 mentioned only OK 99, although by 2010 a US 377 shield had been added for the benefit of drivers on I-44:
+Based on OK DoT route logs, US 377 does indeed end at I-44.
+Funny thing is, though: north of OK 66 was absolutely no mention of US 377.
+Even the signage on I-44 mentioned only OK 99 (although by 2010 a US 377 shield had been added for the benefit of drivers on I-44):

 |